 THE RILEY WALLACE AWARD

-HOUSTON, TX -- Pittsburgh’s Blake Hinson is the recipient of the 2023 Riley Wallace award, which is presented annually to the most impactful transfer in division I college basketball.
+PHOENIX, AZ -- Tennessee’s Dalton Knecht is the recipient of the 2024 Riley Wallace award, which is presented annually to the most impactful transfer in division I college basketball.

 The award is named in honor of the longtime Hawaii coach.
 During his coaching career at Hawaii, Riley Wallace welcomed many transfers into the program and became the winningest coach in program history.
 Wallace guided Hawaii to nine postseason appearances, including a school-record streak of four straight from 2001-04.